davestewart/davestewart-content/content/projects/open-source/figma-select-related/index.md

 ---
+date: 2023-04-29
 description: Select distantly-related items in complex component trees
-date: 2023-04-29
+summary: |
+  A Figma plugin for selecting structurally related items (cousins) in complex component trees based on their relative position in the hierarchy.
+Offers quick-select buttons and Cmd+/ keyboard command shortcuts for rapid component navigation without leaving the canvas.
+tech: TypeScript, Figma Plugin API
 tags:
   - plugin
   - tools